-Just for clarification, the term "Pulpit Rock" refers to the mass of rock at the shoreline that forms a natural cliff face above the water, and not for the hill on which sits the concrete tower.
+Just for clarification, the term "Pulpit Rock" refers to the natural mass of rock at the shoreline that forms a cliff face above the water, and not for the hill upon which sits the concrete tower.

 Entrance to the tower.

 According to local tradition, this house was originally built as barracks for the gun battery (AMTB 951) and observation crews stationed here at Pulpit Rock Camp.

 In July 1942 a 55-foot steel-frame tower with a two-level corrugated steel cab was built on a separate government-owned 0.33 acre site (Site 1A) near the barracks at Pulpit Rock Camp, alongside the highway.
 The top deck was intended for Battery 205 (B3 S3), and the lower deck was assigned to the Portsmouth Harbor Defense Operations Command (HD OPS 1).
 This second tower was dismantled sometime between 1949 and 1953.
 Searchlight position #8 was located at the shoreline on a small frame tower adjacent to the 90mm AMTB gun battery (Site 1B).